jared-desjardins/jared-desjardins.github.io/_pages/3_research.md

 ***

 <sub></sub>
-<h4>The Typology of Lexicalism and Its Theoretical Implications</h4>
+<h4>The Typology of Lexical Integrity and Its Theoretical Implications</h4>
 <sup>2019 | In preparation</sup>

 ***